-Tenley Bick is Assistant Professor of Global Contemporary Art in the Department of Art History at Florida State University.
+Tenley Bick is Assistant Professor of Global Modern and Contemporary Art in the Department of Art History at Florida State University.
 She is an art historian of modern and global contemporary art, with special interests in post-WWII European (especially Italian) and contemporary African art (continental and diasporic), and a focus on social art history and cultural geopolitics.
 Her research and teaching are dedicated to the investigation of modern and contemporary art history as a global field, and to the examination of art and social context on a local and global level.
 Topics of interest include artistic internationalism and its cultural politics after World War II, postcolonial modernisms, diasporic cinemas, historiography and global politics, and artistic labor and process, among others.

 Photo by Alexa Hoyer.

 Ph.D.
 Art History, 2016

 Dissertation: "Figure as Model: The Early Work of Michelangelo Pistoletto, 1956–1966"

 Committee: George Baker (Chair), Michelle Clayton, Miwon Kwon, Steven Nelson

 M.A.
 Art History, 2009